High levels a liver enzyme known as ALT in the blood can indicate liver issues. Implementing these strategies may help lower ALT levels.

 - heart failure

 Regardless of what’s causing your elevated ALT levels, it’s important to work with your doctor to find and address the underlying cause.
-But in the meantime, there are a few things you can try that may help to lower your ALT levels.
+But in the meantime, there are a few things you can try that may help lower your ALT levels.

 While they aren’t quite identical, both folate and folic acid have benefits when it comes to liver health and lowering ALT.